-Progression from one level to another can be self-monitored or form part of a managed development programme formally overseen by the organisation.
+Progression from one level to another can be self-monitored or form part of a managed development programme formally overseen by

-Individuals may progress in different elements of the competency framework at different stages and times in their career through personal capabilities, exposure within the organisational environment or through expertise acquired in prior or external environments, roles and aducation.
+Individuals may progress in different elements of the competency framework at different stages and exposure within the organisational environment or through expertise acquired in prior or external environments, roles and education.
 However, elements of fundamental knowledge, experience and application must be evidenced before an individual can be seen to fully transition to the next proficiency level.